vitkutin/todo-app/README.md

 Navigate to TODO.
 To create a new task, select the date and write a short description of the task and add an appropriate tag.
 Press ADD TASK.

-Your task will show up in the list.
-You can edit the task by pressing the pen icon, and delete it by pressing the trash icon.
+Your task will show up on the list.
+You can edit the task with the pencil button, and delete it with the trash button.
 The arrows allow you to change the order of your list.

 You can filter the list by writing the wanted tag into "Filter the tag" field and pressing FILTER.

-The changes you make will not be saved anywhere.
 Refresh the page to reset the list.

 INFO contains user instructions in finnish.